‘The future of work is digital’

 Overall case studies within Human Resources have shown results such as employee onboarding – 10 times faster following automation, and a 4 month ROI on payroll automation.

 Artificial intelligence also has a place within these digitalised processes.
-In a demo of a RPA robot, it collects applications for a Data Scientist position from an Human Resources management System.
+In a demo of an RPA robot, it collects applications for a Data Scientist position from an Human Resources Management System.
 It logs in, downloads and saves the CV, scans it using OCR technology for a match to the job specification.
 It will then give the application a ‘confidence score’.
 If this falls below the expected level than the robot selects rejected as a status and completes the notes section showing ‘robot checked’ and the inputs the confidence score.
 It will then go on to the next application and repeat the process.
-If the application matches, it updates the status to shortlisted, and completes the notes with ‘robot checked’ and confidence score.
+If the application matches, it updates the status to shortlisted and completes the notes with ‘robot checked’ and confidence score.

-On an occasion where it finds a ‘close match’, for instance there are some elements of the CV that show relevant experience, it will stop running and produce a popup window asking for the operator’s help.
+On an occasion where it finds a ‘close match’, for instance, there are some elements of the CV that show relevant experience, it will stop running and produce a popup window asking for the operator’s help.
 The operator can then review the CV and decide whether it should be shortlisted by answering the question the robots asks.
 By doing this the robot learns from these actions and applies it’s new ‘knowledge’ to future checks.

 - Sick, leave, and holiday requests

 By automating these time-consuming process team members get time to spend in more human-centric tasks.